MobinaMhr/Distributed-voice-call-using-WebRTC/CA3/CN_CA_3_Template/src/NetworkSimulator/README.md

-# Network
+# NetworkSimulator

-The constructor of this class initializes the Network object with the given configuration file path and parent object.
+The constructor of this class initializes the NetworkSimulator object with the given configuration file path and parent object.

 Parameters: